-The student must choose between events, because the conflict pattern will be strictly enforced and LD takes effect when the students actually at regional and state meets.
-The Academic Contests compete at a district meet.
+The student must choose between events, because the conflict pattern will be strictly enforced SUNDAY PARTICIPATION at regional and state meets.
+The Academic Contests We plan to attend an Invitational Meet on a Monday.
 Ethics Code requires that the school district notify the regional director and the school of the alternate if a student or a team knows that it will not compete at the next highest level.